NotTacoz/jacaranda/content/notes/AE/english/ESSAY-STRUCTURE.md

 		- Link back to point 1 thesis statement
 - # Conclusion
 	- ## R
-		- Restate the thesis
+		- Restate the thesis statement (main argument of essay)
 	- ## I
-		-
+		- Identify your main points and summarise body paragraphs (look at topic sentence)
 	- ## P
+		- Point out significance of text in relation to question - easy way to do this is linking to global statement of the introduction.